Board of Directors

 Mark Williams: Mark is a Montana native and a full-time resident of Seeley Lake since 1990, and part-time since 1957.
 A graduate of the University of Montana, Mark holds a Bachelor’s degree in English and minor in photography.
 As an active member of the community, Mark was a founding member of the Seeley Lake Community Foundation, chair of the local school board and has served on the Historical Society board and various homeowners associations.
 Mark is President of Lake Country Builders, Inc. and has been a builder in Seeley Lake since 1978.
 Prior to his full-time residency in Seeley Lake, Mark was in the ski business for 25 years, the last ten as the head of ski schools in Colorado and Montana.

-Joann Wallenburn is CRC’s Aquatics Programs Coordinator, including AIS Prevention Program Coordinator and is responsible for the development and implementation of this project.
+Joann Wallenburn continues to support CRC’s Aquatics Programs, especially the AIS Prevention Program Coordinator and is responsible for the development and implementation of this project.
 She holds a BA in Biology from the University of Virginia (1976) and an MS in Computer Science from North Carolina State University (1990).
 Ms. Wallenburn has over 30 years of lab and field experience.
 She is retired from the University of Montana where she worked as a Data Management Specialist for the Flathead Lake Biological Station.

 Board of Directors & Staff (pdf document)